 Our own previous paper-based process, would allow for a consultant or doctor simply to say how many hours additional sessions they’d done, and at what rate they should be paid.
 Managers have approved those claims, and whilst absolutely legitimate, as the head of finance I have no other insights into that particular shift.
 That’s why we put technology from Selenity in place, to provide this insight and to take control of our medical additional sessions.

 Using technology helps consultants understand the information they need to provide, helps the finance teams approve and process payments much faster, but it also gives a much deeper wealth of understanding and visibility.

 We’ve already made the move to do away with paper forms, and I believe it’s time that more NHS organisations do the same.
 Medical additional sessions is absolutely necessary and, using technology, we can prove just how effective and committed our doctors and consultants really are.

-GreenLight Workforce e-forms used by Colchester University Hospitals are additional hours, change of details, terminations and recruitment.
+Selenity GreenLight Workforce e-Forms used by East Suffolk and North Essex NHS Foundation Trust are additional hours, change of details, terminations and recruitment.